 Exceptions From The POPI Act

 The POPI Act generally does not extend to the activities of non-commercial entities.
 This means that the activities of individuals in a purely personal capacity are not included.
-Organisations like, say, NPOs, are still governed by the act even though not strictly commercial.
+Organisations like, say, NPOs, are still governed by the Act even though they are not strictly commercial.

 The POPI Act, Your Marketing And Your Business

 Marketing is perhaps the area that will most interest businesses when it comes to the POPI Act.
 This takes into account direct marketing activities as they relate to the rights of data holders.
-These include marketing via calling machines, facsimile machines, SMSs or e-mail, as well as, of course, your data collection sources.
+These include marketing via calling machines, facsimile machines, SMSs or e-mail, as well as your data collection sources.

 All in all, your entire digital marketing stack will be affected here.
 Everything from the data you collect for remarketing to the data that is the backbone of your analytics will need to be compliant.